dh604/TorelliTrees.jl/README.md

 $$\mathrm{Tor}^*[\mathcal{A}_{g_1}\times\cdots\times \mathcal{A}_{g_k}]\in R(\overline{\mathcal{M}}_{g}^\mathrm{ct})$$

 where $g=g_1+\dots+g_k$ and $\mathrm{Tor}:\overline{\mathcal{M}}_g^\mathrm{ct}\rightarrow \mathcal{A}_G$ is the Torelli map.
-It also illustrated the decorated stable trees indexing the strata.
+It also illustrated the decorated stable trees indexing the relevant strata.

 ## Installation